tomhallmain/sd-runner/README.md

 - Edit Presets
 - Edit Concepts

-Password settings are stored securely in the encrypted application cache.

 ## Server

 Set configuration options for a server port to make use of the server while the UI is running.
 Calls to the server made with Python's multiprocessing client will update the UI as specified, but leave anything unspecified as already set in the UI.
 This can be helpful to use in conjunction with other applications that involve images.
 For an example, see [this class](https://github.com/tomhallmain/simple_image_compare/blob/master/extensions/sd_runner_client.py).